 Virginia Tech has been fortunate and prudent enough to find and enlist dome of the most talented football players in the state and beyond.
 To honor their choices and their heroes, we have compiled a humble list of some of the greatest football players the Hokies have had on over the years.
+They may not have a huge number of famous chess players or Formula 1 drivers, but football is their field.
 If you do not see your favorite player here, don’t fret.
 If we had enough time and space, we would have written extensive biographies for each one of these warriors.
 Now, without further ado, here are the football stars.

 Randall made his mark in his sophomore year.
 He caught a lucky break by replacing the injured Grant Noel, allowing him to score 12 touchdowns with his throws and three with rushes.
 More importantly and more impressively, it was his success in the senior year that allowed the Hokies to play in their first Sugar Bowl.
 He is still the stuff of legends, as he set a passing record in Virginia Tech at 6,508 yards.
 However, we still have a long way to go before we cover the best players that came from Virginia Tech.